 - Keep Your Tracks Clean: Dirt and debris interfere with smooth movement, especially for chain drives.

 - Backup Power: Don’t overlook purchasing a unit with a battery backup to guarantee continuous access, even during blackouts.
+You can read our battery replacement article guide to learn how to change the battery yourself.

 - Update Older Units: If your system is older than a decade, making a replacement instead of a repair can be a better long-term solution.
 New models come with better safety and general features.